Call4Cloud | MMP-C | Autopilot | Device Preparation

 I guess I don’t have to explain what would happen.
 Even CHATGpt knows what will happen when the intermediate certificate is not trusted

-I have the feeling I am getting a Deja Vu because when having TPM attestation issues with Intel or AMD we also came across an issue with the Certificate chain!
+I have the feeling I am getting a Deja Vu because when we had TPM attestation issues with Intel or AMD, we also encountered an issue with the Certificate chain!

 7. TPM-HASCertretr Flow